cricehomelab/100dayspython/README.md

-Here is a link to the course I am working through: https://www.udemy.com/course/100-days-of-code/learn/lecture/23154980#overview
+Here is a link to the course I am working through: https://www.udemy.com/course/100-days-of-code/learn/lecture/23154980#overview When I went to learn programming Python was one of the more recomended languages to start with, and this course was one of the most recommended resources I could find after browsing through different subreddits.
+So I decided this would be a good path to learning Python.

 I wanted to highlight some of the challenges I am particularly proud of.